-Cucumber Salad was a classic summer salad we’d always have prepared in our home with cucumbers and tomatoes from the garden.
+Cucumber salad was a classic summer salad we’d always have prepared in our home growing up, filled with cucumbers and tomatoes from the garden.
 It’s a perfect display of eating local and seasonally when eating from your own garden or from your neighbors (farmers, CSA’s, etc.).
 Both cucumbers and tomatoes are at their prime in the summer months generally starting around June.
 So let’s take full advantage of their flavor and more importantly their nutrient content at this time with one of my favorites!

 When I was younger, we’d normally eat this Cucumber Salad with italian dressing either store bought or made with the dried seasoning packets and olive oil.
 I wanted to recreate this summer comfort food of mine with a healthier twist (sans processed/prepared salad dressings from the store).
 This Citrus Dill Dressing is a perfect counterpart to the crisp cool cucumbers, juicy sweet tomatoes, and zesty red onion.
 This dressing can also be used with regular salads, a potato salad (German style, vinegar and oil based), or as a dip for your favorite vegetables.